 UMHB accepts students of all faiths or persuasions, but attendance at the University should be understood by all as a statement of agreement to live in accordance with the regulations governing the campus community.
-The spirit of Christian behavior is demonstrated in speech, dress, attitudes, integrity, honesty in academic and personal activities, and respect for the property and rights of others as well as respect for the officials of the University.
+The spirit of Christian behavior is demonstrated in conduct, speech, dress, attitudes, integrity, honesty in academic and personal activities, and respect for the property and rights of others as well as respect for the officials of the University.
 This applies both to on-campus and off-campus life.

 All students are responsible for knowledge of and adherence to regulations governing admissions, advising, registration, drop/add, withdrawal, and financial settlement.
 Students are also expected to be familiar with the specific academic and attendance requirements of the degree/certification that they plan to pursue.

 The University of Mary Hardin-Baylor expects regular and punctual attendance in class.
 Punctuality is deemed to be as important as attendance, because tardiness is disruptive and distracting to both faculty and fellow students and is undesirable for personal and professional activities.
 Students coming to class late are responsible for checking with the instructor to make sure they were not marked absent.
 Because attendance is expected, students are responsible for all course work and assignments.

 An absence due to participation in certain activities may be designated as a University Excused Absence.
 If an absence is designated as a University Excused Absence, then faculty will provide reasonable opportunity for students to make up work that is missed.
 If it is not feasible for the student to make up work, some allowance may be made in order that the student not be overly penalized.
 The student must inform the instructor of University Excused Absences in advance of that absence.
 This will allow a reasonable opportunity for the student to make up work missed.
 Depending on the policy of the individual instructor, University Excused Absences may count toward the total number of absences allowed in a course.